jangleboom/RTKBaseStation/README.md

 * [RTKBaseManager](https://github.com/audio-communication-group/RTKBaseManager)

 ### Caster connection
-To connect to a caster you need to create a secrets.h file in your `lib/CasterSecrets/` dir with your credentials that looks like this:
+If you are not using the web form of the RTKRoverManager, to connect to a caster you need to create a CasterSecrets.h file with your credentials that looks like this:

 ````
 #ifndef RTK_CASTER_SECRETS_H